The 4 Different Shades of Data Science

 Katherine Olowookere

-Katherine is a content manager at O'Fallon Labs.
+Katherine is a content manager at OFallon Labs.
 She is interested in writing about a varioty of topics including careers in technology.
 Katherine holds a B.Sc. in E. Physics.
-She is passionate about personal growth and making young people become better versions of themselves through personal self development
+She is passionate about personal growth and making young people become better versions of themselves through personal self development.

 leave a comment

-Let's Talk
+Let's Talk One-on-one!

 Looking for a Data Science expert to help you score your first or the next Data Science job?
 Or, are you a business owner wanting to bring value and scale your business through Data Analysis?
 Either way, you’re in the right place.
 Let’s talk about your priorities!